Home Majors Ethnic & Cultural Studies

-Ethnic & Cultural Studies Degree
+Ethnic & Cultural Studies

 Students study the history, social experiences, cultural contributions, and systemic challenges faced by specific racial, ethnic, gender, and social groups.
 Graduates typically pursue careers in diversity and inclusion consulting, social advocacy, community organizing, public policy, and education.
 This major develops strong analytical and communication skills applicable across many professions.

-What Ethnic & Cultural Studies Graduates Do
+What Ethnic & Cultural Studies graduates do

 Your deep understanding of culture and society opens doors to two primary career paths.
 You might become an interpreter or translator, where you’ll do more than just swap words; you’ll convey critical nuance in settings from hospitals to international business meetings.
 Be prepared: this field is being fundamentally reshaped by AI.
 Entry-level work is shrinking as technology handles basic translation, so fewer people will be hired overall.
 Your career will hinge not on simple conversion, but on your ability to edit AI output, navigate complex cultural contexts, and provide the final human judgment that machines can’t.